manfredbork/receipt_recognition/README.md

 2. **Text Detection**: ML Kit processes the image to extract raw text
 3. **Structured Parsing**: A raw text is analyzed to identify receipt elements
 4. **Optimization**: Multiple scans are compared and merged for accuracy
-5. **Data Delivery**: Structured receipt data is provided via callbacks
+5. **Data Delivery**: Structured receipt data is returned directly; callbacks are optional for progress tracking

 ### Implementation Status